TimeMAE: Self-Supervised Representations of Time Series with Decoupled Masked Autoencoders: The Proposed TimeMAE

 To solve these issues, we hence relax the maximum by tempered softmax combined with a prior distribution.
 Formally, the probabilities of selecting $k$-th codeword can be described as follows in which $\tau$ is a temperature factor, controlling the degree of approximation.
 For example, the approximation becomes exact if $\tau\rightarrow 0$, whereas $\tilde{q}$ is close to the uniform distribution when $\tau$ is too large.
 In addition, $n = -\log(-\log(a))$ and $a$ is uniform samples from $\mathcal{U}(0, 1)$.
-In our implementation, we adopt Gumbel prior distribution to implement $\mathcal{U}$ by following~\cite{jang2016categorical,liu2022onepo}.
+In our implementation, we adopt Gumbel prior distribution to implement $\mathcal{U}$ by following~\cite{jang2016categorical}.
 With such a designed relaxed softmax, the maximum selection is replaced by approximately sampling from the probability distribution so that the collapse issue can be largely alleviated.

 To solve the non-differentiable issue, by following the trick of Straight-Through Estimator (STE) in~\cite{bengio2013estimating}, we mimic the gradient updating by rewriting $b_j$ as follows, where $sg$ denotes the stop gradient operator, i.e., zero partial derivatives, which can effectively constrain its operation to be a non-updated constant.
 In the forward pass, the stop gradient does not work, i.e., $\hat{q}(v_k|z_i) = q(v_k|z_i) = (\arg\max_j sim(z_i, c_j))$.
 During the forward pass, the index of the nearest embedding is assigned as the current embedding vector's discrete codeword.
 During the backward pass, the stop-gradient operation takes effects, i.e., $\nabla_{\hat{q}(v_k|z_i)} = \nabla_{\tilde{q}(v_k|z_i)}$.
 Accordingly, the gradient $\nabla \mathcal{L}_{cls}$ is passed unaltered to the embedding space of the codebook matrix, which means that the non-differentiable issue is solved.
-Note that the gradients contain useful information about how the encoder should change its output to lower the reconstruction loss, which ensures the enriched semantics of each codeword.
-During each epoch, the gradient can push the embeddings of masked regions to be tokenized differently in the next forward pass, because the assignment in Equation~\ref{equ:max} will be different.